- 1/2 cup (70 g) hazelnuts, whole, skin on

 - 1 cup (240 ml) heavy cream, cold

 - 1/4 cup (20 g) Dutch processed cocoa powder, European-style

 - 2 Tablespoons (18 g) powdered sugar, or as needed

 - 1/4 cup (74 g) chocolate hazelnut spread, store-bought or homemade

 - 1/2 cup (120 ml) heavy cream, whipped into stiff peaks, for topping

 - Preheat the oven to 300°F (180°C).
 Toast the hazelnuts in the oven until lightly brown, about 10 to 15 minutes, being careful not to let them burn.
 Once toasted, place them on a towel and rub well to remove the skins.

 - Place skinned hazelnuts into the Vitamix container and secure lid.

 - Use the On/Off switch to quickly pulse until just evenly ground, but not floury; reserve.

 - Strain the milk-hazelnut-cocoa mixture through a fine mesh sieve into a saucepan, making sure you press the hazelnuts well to release the flavor.
-Heat the milk until it is warm, but not boiling, over low heat, remove from the heat, add the blended chocolate, Nutella and mix well until the chocolate is melted.
+Heat the milk until it is warm, but not boiling, over low heat, remove from the heat, add the blended chocolate, chocolate hazelnut spread (see recipe), and mix well until the chocolate is melted.
 When ready to serve, reheat the hot chocolate and serve immediately with a dollop of whipped cream.